lliicassie/Mazzy-Star-Lyrics-Corpus-and-Annotation/README.md

 tool: spaCy

-annotations: Doc, tokens,lemmas, POS, proper nouns, named entities, corresponding words to named entities
+annotations: Doc, tokens, lemmas, POS, proper nouns, named entities, corresponding words to named entities

 ## Format of the Files in the Corpus